U and T Visas

 The U and T visas are reserved for law enforcement and court officials.
 They have the discretion to assign protection to crime victims.
 They will offer immigration relief as encouragement and a way to assist their case.
 In most cases, the law enforcement agency must have direct knowledge of the victim’s participation and the victim must offer something of value to their investigation to qualify for a U or T visa.

 Why You Need an Attorney

 Even if you were a victim of a crime or human trafficking, you may not qualify for a U or T visa.
 You need ample legal representation to encourage law enforcement and court officials of your qualifications.
-The Law Office of Marcin Podskarbi an assist you with your claim, represent your case and ensure that you are given immigration relief for your participation in an active investigation or court case.
+The Law Offices of Marcin Podskarbi an assist you with your claim, represent your case and ensure that you are given immigration relief for your participation in an active investigation or court case.

 Contact us today if you have been the victim of a crime or human trafficking case.